auth0/universal-login/packages/auth0-acul-js/examples/mfa-email-list.md

 const mfaEmailList = new MfaEmailList();
 const getEnrolledEmails = mfaSmsList.user.enrolledEmails;
-// select any phone number from list, for demonstration we will pick up first number const selectedEmail = getEnrolledEmails[0]
+// select any email from list, for demonstration we will pick up first email const selectedEmail = getEnrolledEmails[0]

 // Select the first email address (index 0)